knative/docs/docs/serving/samples/rest-api-go/README.md

 To build and push to a container registry using Docker:

-1. Continue in the knative-docs directory previously cloned

-2. Set your preferred container registry endpoint as an environment variable.
+1. From the `knative-docs` directory, run the following command to set your container registry endpoint as an environment variable.

    This sample uses
    [Google Container Registry (GCR)](https://cloud.google.com/container-registry/):

     ```shell
     export REPO="gcr.io/<YOUR_PROJECT_ID>"
     ```

-3. Set up your container registry to make sure you are ready to push.
+1. Set up your container registry to make sure you are ready to push.

    To push to GCR, you need to: